1000nettles/hey-wait/README.md

 ## What Does This Look Like? :eyes:

 On the left, we see the GM's screen where they have placed a Hey, Wait! tile (shown in red.)
 On the right, we see the player's screen, where they are unable to see the tile.
 After a collision into the Hey, Wait! tile, the game pauses and pans over to the player who triggered the tile.
 When a tile is triggered, it turns green.
+Hey, Wait! also picks up if a player has dragged their token across the scene.

 ![Hey, Wait! preview](img/preview1.gif)